top of page

 Try saying that three times fast!
 Strong community concerns around new Organ Pipes climbs impacting existing routes lead the CCT to host a community forum of active Organ Pipes climbers and developers.

 The resulting guidance statements make community expectations clear and easy to follow.
 These statements seek to balance route development and route preservation in line with community expectations.
+Find them on the CCT Publications page.

 Want to join?